parrenin/IceChrono/README.md

 execfile('IceChrono.py')
 ```

-The `AICC2012-VLR` experiment is provided for you convenience.
+The `AICC2012-VLR` experiment directory is provided for you convenience.
 It is an AICC2012-like experiment, albeit whith a Very Low Resolution.
 It takes about 10 mn to run on a recent computer.

 What is the structure of an experiment directory?